GMarcell/quicksort_comparison/README.md

 - Open terminal and get to the directory path (the place where you put the files).
 - Type on "g++ quicksort.c -o quicksort -fopenmp" to compile the sequential quicksort.
 While "g++ quicksort_parallel.c -o quicksort_parallel -fopenmp" for parallel quicksort.
 Those command are written without quotations marks.
 * For parallel quicksort if the above command fails, try "g++ quicksort_parallel.c -o quicksort_parallel -fopenmp -fpermissive" without quotes.
 - After successfully compiling the file, execute it with the command "./quicksort (samplesize).txt" without quotes. (samplesize) will be changed with 10, 100, 1000, or 10000.
+Remember to delete the brackets.

 ## Sample Input and Time Data
 These are the result of testing with both sequential and parallel quicksort from the txt data given.
 Here, I tried to test for four times and take the average result for the comparison.